 Examples of in loco parentis for Parents

-- An employee may take leave to care for his/her biological mother or father.
+- An employee may take leave to care for their biological mother or father.

-- An employee may take leave to care for his/her grandparent with a serious health condition if the grandparent assumed responsibility for raising the employee after the death of his/her parents when the employee was a child.
+- An employee may take leave to care for their grandparent with a serious health condition if the grandparent assumed responsibility for raising the employee after the death of their parents when the employee was a child.

 How is “Son or Daughter” Defined for FMLA Purposes?